SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     ![In the Query blade, the Test query button is selected.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image105.png 'Test the analytics query with the sample data')

-25. At a quick glance, the Alert output should have 85 rows.
+25. In the Outputs list, ensure Alert is selected.
+The test results should display that there are 85 rows.

     ![In the Results section a list of data is displayed, at the top of the list it shows a label indicating it is showing 85 rows form alert.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image106.png 'Test Results section')